-The provisions of this Statement are effective for reporting periods beginning after December 15, 2019.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
 Earlier application is encouraged.
-The impact of the implementation of this Statement to the Agency's financial statements has not been assessed at this time.
+The requirements of this Statement should be applied prospectively.

 (4) Contingencies

 Litigation

 In the ordinary course of operations, the Agency is subject to claims and litigation from outside parties.
 After consultation with legal counsel, the Agency believes the ultimate outcome of such matters, if any, will not materially affect its financial condition.